FreeCell Solitaire: Play For Free Online, How To Play FreeCell & More!

 The original or Classic Solitaire, also known as Patience, dates back centuries.
 It has remained a popular parlour game up until the modern-day, regaining its popularity following the release of Window 3.0 back in 1990.
 Several variants of solitaire were developed throughout the 20th century: by laying the cards out in a variety of ways on the tableau.
 Amongst these innovations was FreeCell.
 Just like all the other forms of solitaire, FreeCell uses a standard 52-card deck.
 However, the difference lies in the play with the cards being dealt face-up, rather than face-down.
 To discover the wonders of FreeCell, including FreeCell rules and how it became one of the most popular card games of all-time, read on.
 Or, cut to the chase, scroll up, and play free FreeCell online now!

-If you have mastered the classic game or variations such as Pyramid Solitaire or Spider Solitaire, it's time to learn how to play FreeCell Solitaire.
+If you have mastered the classic game or variations such as free Spider Solitaire, it’s time to learn how to play FreeCell Solitaire.
 It's widely considered to be the hardest of them all.

 How to Play FreeCell (Easy FreeCell Rules)